Bugs Bunny and the Three Bears

 Bugs Bunny and the Three Bears is a 1944 Merrie Melodies cartoon short directed by Chuck Jones and written by Tedd Pierce.
 The short was released on February 26, 1944, and features Bugs Bunny.
 This short marks the first appearance of Jones' dysfunctional version of The Three Bears, and is a parody of the old fairy tale, Goldilocks and The Three Bears.

-Mel Blanc provides the voices of Bugs and Papa Bear (for the latter using a raucous voice similar to Yosemite Sam only a little higher-pitched).
-Mama Bear is voiced by Bea Benaderet, while Kent Rogers voiced dim-witted Junior.
-Stan Freberg is often incorrectly credited with voicing the character of Junyer.
-The cartoon was released four months before Rogers' death in the crash during a training flight in Pensacola, Florida, while he was in the military during World War II.